bunyaminonum/youtube-comments-sentiment-analyses/README.md

-# YouTube Comment Sentiment Analysis Pipeline
+# Real-Time Sentiment Pipeline for YouTube Comments

 This project is a real-time sentiment analysis pipeline for YouTube comments.
 It collects comments from YouTube videos, performs sentiment analysis, and shares negative results on a Telegram channel.